 Courtney’s success is built on diligence, preparation and her exceptional legal acumen.
 An intelligent and savvy advocate, she expertly navigates the complex world of civil litigation.
-Courtney’s ability to narrow issues and develop a strategic framework early makes her a litigator that clients love to work with.
+Courtney’s ability to narrow issues and develop a strategic framework early makes her a litigator whom clients love to work with.

 Her background in engineering is the foundation of her practice in the construction and product liability areas, including defending architects in professional negligence claims and advising clients on disputes that arise under the Construction Lien Act.
 In her commercial leasing practice, Courtney advises landlords and tenants on all aspects of commercial leasing disputes, including defaults on leases, injunction proceedings and the interpretation of lease agreements.